SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

 The control for morphing between Bank A and Bank B in Morph Mode has been made MIDI Learnable so that you can Morph between Bank A and Bank B from anywhere in the Deluge (e.g. whether you're in a Song View or Clip View).

-You can MIDI control the Morph Mode cross-fader by learning your MIDI controller to the Deluge using one two methods:
+You can MIDI control the Morph Mode cross-fader by learning your MIDI controller to the Deluge through the global MIDI commands menu.

-1. Global MIDI Commands
-2. MIDI Follow Mode

 ### Global MIDI Command :: MORPH